 If it comes to it you can choose to completely erase the lost device.
 This will totally remove all data, preventing a thief from accessing private info, but as it also prevents further tracking or remote control you should only do this as a last resort.
 If you later recover your iPhone or iPad you can restore data which was backed up to iCloud, otherwise it is gone forever.

 The above options are helpful for recovering an iPhone or iPad, but if you suspect it has been stolen think carefully before using either Play Sound or Lost Mode.
-Doing so will alert the new owner to the fact that you are aware it has gone missing and that you have the ability to control it remotely, and they may immediately switch it off to prevent further access.
+Doing so will alert the new owner that you are aware it has gone missing and that you have the ability to control it remotely, and they may immediately switch it off to prevent further access.

 For the same reason you might wish to disable the Location Services status bar icon option in Settings > Privacy > Location Services > System Services.
 When this is active an icon will be displayed whenever the location feature is used, so a savvy thief might realise the device is being tracked even if you don’t use any of the remote control features.